The Signs To Look For: How To Know If The Therapy Websites Are Scams

 Check out the reviews and recommendations

 If you're looking for a business or a professional for any reason, you want to listen to other people who recommend them.
 This can be a little more difficult with a therapist because not everyone is willing to give an endorsement, even if the therapist is exceptional.
-But look for recommendations from other therapists and from former or current patients that are willing to talk about their experiences.
+But look for recommendations from other therapists and from former or current patients who are willing to talk about their experiences.
 This may reveal more about what you can expect and whether the therapist you're considering will be helpful to you.
 It's not a guarantee, but it's going to give you a better idea of what to expect.

 BetterHelp online therapist reviews and FAQs